The most important things at a glance:

 - Use alternative meats in winter

-- Always clean up immediately and quickly saves later trouble
+- Always clean up immediately and quickly to avoid later trouble

 Who thinks about barbecuing in January?

 Very easy: A full 60% of Americans .
-Because, as our friends on the other side of the pond know, cold weather does not spoil the fun of grilling.
-Quite the opposite – with With its great types of meat that you would never think of in summer or that would be hard to get hold of, winter grilling can open up completely new doors for the enthusiast and in the evenings, when it gets dark early, an open fire creates a cozy, warm atmosphere.
-And who doesn't get excited at the thought of a piece of smoky meat? even on cold winter days your mouth watering?
+Because, as our friends across the pond know, even cold weather doesn't put a damper on the fun of grilling.
+Quite the opposite – with With its great meats that you would never think of in the summer or that would be hard to come by, winter grilling can open up completely new doors for the enthusiast.
+And in the evenings, when it gets dark early, an open fire immediately creates a cozy, warm atmosphere.
+And who doesn't feel a rush of joy at the thought of a piece of smoky meat? even on cold winter days Is your mouth watering?

-So this year we will try to do the same as our American grill buddies and fire up in snow and wind instead of sun and heat, we light our fire.
+So this year we try to do the same as our American barbecue buddies and fire up in snow and wind Instead of sun and heat, we light our fire.

-And so that grilling fun and good taste remain the focus even in the cold season, here are our tips for stress-free winter grilling:
+And to ensure that grilling fun and good taste remain the focus even in the cold season, here are our tips for stress-free winter grilling:

-No fire, no barbecue – therefore it is important to have coal, briquettes & Co. in winter protected from the weather and especially Store in a dry place .
-If you have a garage or a weatherproof shed, you're in luck, otherwise you should keep a small supply of coal left over from the summer in a secluded corner where it won't get in anyone's way.
+No fire, no barbecue – therefore it is important to have coal, briquettes etc. in winter weatherproof and especially Store in a dry place .
+If you have a garage or a weatherproof shed, you're in luck.
+Otherwise, you should keep a small stash of coal left over from the summer in a secluded corner where it won't get in anyone's way.

-If you prefer to use coal & co. with gas If you want to grill, you should pay attention to which gas you use.
-The well-known propane gas is very stable and only liquefies at a temperature of -42 degrees , far from our lowest temperatures in this country.
-However, other commonly used gases, such as butane, can already around freezing point start to liquefy and spoil the barbecue fun.
+If you prefer to use coal & co. with gas If you are planning to grill, then you should pay attention to which gas you are using.
+Propane gas is very stable and only liquefies at a temperature of -42 degrees , far from our lowest temperatures in this country.
+However, other commonly used gases, such as butane, can already around freezing point start to liquefy and put a damper on your barbecue fun.

 Warm and fireproof clothing

-We therefore recommend that you avoid tight-fitting jackets, preferably with a hood.
-And if you want to be on the safe side, you should fireproof or at least not easily flammable materials over classic fabrics.
+We therefore recommend avoiding tight-fitting jackets, preferably with a hood.
+And if you want to be on the safe side, you should fireproof or at least not easily flammable Prefer materials to classic fabrics.

-Of course, you can simply use firm grill gloves or, for extra warmth, put on a pair of mittens and then pull the grill gloves over them.
-For this purpose, the robust Outset leather grill gloves – available as mittens or finger gloves, depending on your preference.
+For cold fingers you can of course simply use firm Grill gloves or, for extra warmth, put on a pair of mittens and then pull the grill gloves over them.
+For this purpose, the robust Outset leather grill gloves – Available as mittens or finger gloves, depending on your preference.

 Pay attention to the wind

-As already mentioned, as a professional winter griller you should keep an eye on the wind.
-Not only fire and sparks can otherwise quickly fly towards you without warning, but a strong gust of wind can also quickly a handful of ashes from the embers and spread over your deliciously sizzling grilled meat.
-Therefore, it is important even before lighting Check which direction the wind is blowing and position yourself and the grill so that smoke and fumes do not spoil your view and your fun.
+As already mentioned, as a professional winter griller, you should keep an eye on the wind.
+Not only Fire and sparks can quickly fly towards you without warning, but a stiff gust of wind can also quickly a handful of ashes from the embers and spread over your deliciously sizzling grilled meat.
+Therefore, it is important even before lighting Check which direction the wind is blowing and position yourself and the grill so that smoke and fumes don't spoil your view and your fun.

-You should also make sure that the smoke blown away by the wind does not potentially have a direct path into your own four walls. windows and doors Keeping it closed even during short trips to the grill also helps here.
+You should also make sure that the smoke blown away by the wind does not potentially make its way directly into your home.
+Windows and doors Keeping it closed even for short trips to the barbecue also helps here.

-If the wind is not so strong, we can also use a wind protection We should not forget that potentially flammable material should be placed far enough away from the grill and well anchored so that it does not suddenly fly towards the open fire in strong winds. good ventilation should be provided so that smoke and fumes can dissipate quickly and safely.
+If the wind is not so strong, we can also use a Wind protection We should just remember that potentially flammable material should be placed far enough away from the grill and well anchored so that it does not suddenly fly towards the open fire in strong winds. good ventilation should be provided so that smoke and fumes can dissipate quickly and safely.

-If you have a grill with lid then you're in the clear.
-Just shut your mouth and the issue is largely resolved for you.
+If you have a Grill with lid If you have one, then you're in the clear.
+Just close your mouth and the issue is largely resolved for you.

 Preheat dishes

-Once all the preparations for the grill itself have been made, you may think it’s time to get started, but we should still take the time another step to plan:
+Once all the preparations around the grill itself have been made, you might think it’s time to get started, but we should still take the time another step to plan:

-The roasted meat can cool down quickly, but this time the culprit is not primarily the wind.
-The heat goes away the fastest through physical contact lost and if you put your freshly grilled steak on a cold plate it literally sucks the heat out of the meat.
+The roasted meat can cool down quickly, but this time the culprit isn't primarily the wind.
+The heat dissipates the fastest. through physical contact lost and if you want to enjoy your freshly grilled steak on a cold plate it literally sucks the heat out of the meat.

-However, if you preheat your plates and thereby reduce the temperature difference between them and the food, then meat and other items will retain their temperature for longer.
+However, if you preheat your plates and thus reduce the temperature difference between them and the food, then meat and other items will retain their temperature for longer.

-It is therefore best to leave the plates for a while until shortly before serving. in the oven and let them take on a certain basic heat.
+It is therefore best to leave the plates for a while until shortly before serving. in the oven and let them absorb a certain basic warmth.
 And since you are probably already too mittens & Co., we can keep these here and use them as a replacement for oven gloves use when we go to pick up our portion.

 Our tip for even more warmth: We simply take a second preheated plate and put it like a lid over the meat.
 This way, the heat is retained even better in the shielded food until it reaches the dinner table.